aem-design/aem.design/_posts/2019-06-05-open-source-release.markdown

 We believe that having a common goal for creating and spreading good practices on making your AEM experience awesome.
 We do open source to encourage sharing of great things that can be done in AEM.

 Here is the list of all components that we currently have in the framework.
-[Gitlab Wiki](https://gitlab.com/aem.design/aemdesign-aem-core/wikis/home)
+[Wiki](https://github.com/aem-design/aemdesign-aem-core/wiki/Component-List)

 | Type                | Group          | Sub Category        | Name                     | Purpouse             | Usage        | Description                                                                                 |
 |---------------------|----------------|---------------------|--------------------------|----------------------|--------------|---------------------------------------------------------------------------------------------|